2016–17 in English football: National League Top Division

-Six years after suffering relegation from League Two, Lincoln City returned to the Football League in a season of unprecedented success and off-field tragedy – not only did they win promotion as champions, nearly breaking the 100-point mark in the process, but they became the first non-league team in over 100 years to reach the quarter-finals of the FA Cup, even securing victory at top-flight team Burnley along the way, honouring the sudden passing of former player and manager Graham Taylor in January in the best possible way.
-Going up through the playoffs were Forest Green Rovers, who avenged their loss in the playoff final the previous year by comfortably beating Tranmere Rovers at Wembley in manager Mark Cooper's first full season in charge – in the process of winning promotion, not only did the club secure their place in the Football League for the first time in their history but they also ensured that their hometown of Nailsworth became the smallest settlement to ever host a Football League club.
+Six years after suffering relegation from League Two, Lincoln City returned to the Football League, winning promotion as champions and accumulating close to 100 points.
+They also became the first non-league team in over 100 years to reach the quarter-finals of the FA Cup, defeating top-flight side Burnley in the process.
+The season also saw the passing of former player and manager Graham Taylor in January.
+Forest Green Rovers won promotion through the playoffs, defeating Tranmere Rovers at Wembley in manager Mark Cooper's first full season in charge, having finished as runners-up in the playoff final the previous year.
+The promotion marked Forest Green Rovers' first appearance in the Football League, and meant that their home town of Nailsworth became the smallest settlement to host a Football League club.

 At the bottom of the table, North Ferriby United's first-ever season in the fifth tier ended in disaster as they finished last, undone by their inability to score and having the second worst defence.
 Southport fared little better as their run of seven successive seasons in the fifth tier finally came to an end in the worst possible fashion, conceding nearly 100 goals and making it through not just three managers but even losing their chairman along the way.
 Braintree Town took the third spot on the last day of the season, only one season after finishing third in the table and losing out to eventually-promoted Grimsby Town over two legs – just one win from their final three games would have saved them from the drop.
 Despite victory in the FA Trophy, York City took the last spot on the final day of the campaign, suffering the embarrassment of a second successive relegation and becoming the first club to suffer back-to-back relegations from the Football League to the sixth tier; whilst their form between January and April gave them a good chance of survival, an awful first half of the season ultimately proved to be costly for their hopes, as did a staggering five results all going against them on the final day of the season.